-“This is an attack on law enforcement that places the police in a position if they make even the slightest mistake when dealing with under-age possession charges that they are a third-degree felon,” O’Scanlon said.
+“This is an attack on law enforcement.
+That places the police in a position if they make even the slightest mistake when dealing with underage possession charges that they are a third-degree felon,” O’Scanlon said.

 Bucco recently took the Senate seat after his father of the same first name died.
-He previously an Assemblyman.
+He was previously an Assemblyman.
 Unlike O’Scanlon, he was never considered to be in favor of certain cannabis reforms.

 “For generations, a call from the police station advising that your child was drinking with friends.
 Or being involved with drugs.
 It was more effective than any arrest or court appearance.
 It should be the duty and responsibility of law enforcement to let parents know when kids are breaking the law.
 Especially when it involves a behavior that.
 Left unchecked could lead to more serious issues down the road,” said Bucco.